Table of Contents:

 Afterwards you can enter expressions for each Answer Option of this Question.
 The goal is to build a price range from 500 to 1000 € which represents the medium budget range.

-The following steps describes how the configure this range:
+The following steps describe how to configure this range:

 - Click on the Answer Option label, e.g. on "medium budget".
 The Answer Option properties dialog shows up.